InjamulHoque/stock-evaluation/README.md

 Getting help
 ------------
 Here I have given my all social id links.
-If you face any problem then pls don't feel hasitated to contact with me.
+If you face any problem then pls don't feel hesitate to contact me.

 * [LinkedIn Id](https://www.linkedin.com/in/injamulhoqueds)
 * [Tweeter Id]( @Injamulhoque_ds)